- Tech, OC'ing, SEO and more

 AMD Overclocking Terminology FAQ

 This Terminology FAQ will cover some of the basics when overclocking AMD based CPU's from the Ryzen series.
 This covers the Zen, Zen+ and Zen 2 architectures and all products stemming from those architectures.
 Going over some of the basics of BIOS settings and what a function is or why it should be turned on or off and under what condition(s).
-These settings will vary from motherboard and CPU as well as the degree at which they can set in the BIOS.
+These settings will vary from motherboard and CPU as well as the degree to which they can be set in the BIOS.

 What is a VRM?